 Lyme Disease is often called "the great masquerader" because of its ability to mimic other illnesses.
 Early in the infection patients may have flu-like symptoms including headache, stiff neck, fever, muscle aches, and fatigue.
 Early symptoms usually disappear and serious multi-systemic problems may start later.
 Late symptoms include: "Lyme Arthritis" with joint pain and swelling; heart disease; neurological problems such as Bells Patsy; dizziness; irritability; ADHD-like symptoms; memory and concentration impairment; word finding difficulties and muscle weakness.
 The symptoms can imitate other diseases such as Lupus, Multiple Sclerosis; Parkinsons, and Lou Gehrig's (ALS) and may be misdiagnosed.

-Listen to Dr. Clark in a radio interview by clicking here!
+Listen to Dr. Clark (radio interview #1) by clicking here!

 Lyme Disease: The Southern Myth